KetkiMD/Projects/Readme.txt

+Utilizes OpenCV library for real-time license plate detection.
+Implements Haar Cascade classifier for accurate plate identification.
+Captures video from the default camera and processes each frame.

 OCR: Optimal Character Recognition

 A Haar cascade is a machine learning-based object detection method that is used to detect specific patterns or objects in images.